Assessment and Feedback

 If you fail a module at the first attempt there may be different options for reassessment.
 Some students taking level 3 or 4 modules may be able to benefit from the in-year retrieval scheme.
-More details about this scheme are available here: http://www.salford.ac.uk/qeo/AssessmentPolicy
+More details about this scheme are available here.

 Not all programmes or modules are eligible for the In-Year Retrieval Scheme.
 Your assessment brief will advise you if this scheme is available to you.

-If you have failed a module at the first attempt, you will normally be offered a second attempt at the assessment(s) you have failed, usually in late August or early September.
-Some programmes may offer reassessment at different times so check Part A of your Programme Handbook or your assessment brief to check if there are different arrangements in place for your programme.
+If you have failed a module at the first attempt, you will normally be offered a second attempt at the assessment(s) you have failed.
+Check your module site or assessment brief for more information about resits.
 If, following this second attempt your marks improve sufficiently to pass all failed modules, you will be allowed to progress to the next level/stage of study or to graduate.
 Please note that the maximum module mark achievable at reassessment or in-year retrieval is normally the pass mark for component (40% for undergraduate programmes and 50% for postgraduate programmes).